danilobellini/pytest-doctest-custom/README.rst

 Be careful with the default "printers", you should always use the formatting methods/functions instead of printing ones, as printer objects commonly assigns themselves to ``sys.stdout`` on initialization and the doctest runner collects printed data by shortly mocking such stream.
+This package temporarily changes the ``sys`` output/error streams while it finds the addressed callable, but that's not enough if the package had already been imported (like ``conftest.py``).
+When possible, use a representation formatter callable or be explicit about the output stream for the printer callable (it should be ``pytest_doctest_custom.stdout_proxy``).

 * *IPython Pretty Printer* (for output, without the "Out[#]:" prefix)